 The Last Days of Jeanne d’Arc

-Ali Alizadeh’s novel The Last Days of Jeanne d’Arc is a new interpretation of the life of one of history’s most fascinating figures, Joan of Arc.
+Ali Alizadeh’s novel The Last Days of Jeanne d’Arc is a provocative new portrait of one of history’s most captivating and mysterious figures.
 Countless books have been written about the young Frenchwoman who claimed to hear the voices of saints, led the armies of France in the war against England in the Middle Ages, and was captured and burnt for heresy by her enemies.
-This novel, while based on a rigorous and extensive study of the existing historical material, tells the well-known story in a new and provocative way.
-Alizadeh provides the first serious dramatisation of Jeanne’s sexuality.
-He uses an innovative storytelling technique that weaves together a range of narrative perspectives to tell the story of a courageous young woman who, driven by a forbidden desire and a passion for justice, changes the course of Western history.
+Driven by a passion for justice and forbidden desire, her courage changed the course of Western history.